materiaraiding/materiaraiding-old/_ultimate/uwu.md

 Your final goal is to reach one of several possible safespots, some of the options are VERY tight so make sure you stay close to the wall and use the runes on the wall to find the safe spot accurately.

-After the main mechs resolve, Garuda will perform another {% glossary Feather Rain %}, be ready to dodge this.
+After the main mechs resolve, Garuda will perform another {% glossary Feather Rain %}.
+Do not move until you hear the shriek to avoid dropping AoE's on your party members.

 ### Active Phase
 {: .no_toc }

 Ultima becomes targettable in the middle of the room.
-MT will grab aggro and pull ultima slightly northwest at A marker then join party stacking north on the visible second-line on the floor.
-Designate 2 ranged players to bait radiant plumes from Ifrit.
-Since there is no healing needed immediately, you can opt to have your usual caster stay put, or use the same baiters from phase 2.
+MT will pull Ultima slightly northwest at the A Waymark then join party stacking north on the visible second-line on the floor.
+D3 and D4 will stay towards the C Waymark to bait upcoming **Eruptions** from Ifrit.
+If there is a death from the first section of **Ultimate Predation**, back baiters should be prepared (ideally healers or any other ranged player).
+During this section, the autoattacks on the MT **hurt**, so healers keep an eye on their HP.

-Ultima hits the outside of the arena with radiant plumes.
+After the **Eruption baits**, Ultima surrounds the outside of the arena with **Radiant Plumes**.
 Boulders will be falling on the center, leaving you very little room between the plumes and boulders.
-Stay on the 2nd line and move out to the 2 marker as soon as plumes resolve.
-Titan is also baited to the southeast intercard as he drops at the furthest intercard from Ultima.
-This sets up Titan for consistent landslide pattern.
+Stay on the 2nd line and move out to the 2 Waymark as soon as plumes resolve.
+Titan is also baited to the southeast intercardinal as he drops at the furthest intercard from Ultima.
+This sets up Titan for consistent Landslide pattern.

 Landslide will be baited as soon as plumes resolve by moving north to the wall, then clockwise into the safe spot.
-Ultima will also cast a landslide, however only Titan's will be awoken, hitting a 2nd time after Ultima's landslide resolves.
-Titan's landslide resolves, then Ultima's landslide resolves.
+Ultima will also cast a Landslide - however only Titan's will be awoken, hitting a 2nd time after Ultima's Landslide resolves.
+Titan's Landslide resolves, then Ultima's Landslide resolves.
 Titan readies an untelegraphed 2nd hit, party will need to dodge back to immediate north.

 {: .tanks }
-MT will go to the left side of Ultima (east), and the rest of the party will stack on the right (west) facing ultima.
+The MT will go to the left side of Ultima facing in (east), and the rest of the party will stack on the right (west) facing ultima.
 Ultima will cast a series of 7x {% glossary Tumults %} while the MT will be targetted for {% glossary Viscous Aetheroplasm %} and will need to take this away from the party.
-Once MT receives the aetherplasm, the tanks should swap aggro.
-This ensures that MT will take both the aetherplasm and the homing laser (as they are now 2nd aggro) and this will be **taken with invuln**.
+Once MT receives the aetheroplasm, the OT needs to provoke.
+This ensures that MT will take both the {% glossary Viscous Aetheroplasm %} and the {% glossary Homing Laser %} (as they are now 2nd aggro) and this will be **taken with invuln**.
 The timing for invuln is just after the upcoming scream for {% glossary Feather Rain %}.

-Garuda and her sisters spawn, Garuda will use Mistral Shriek dealing heavy raidwide damage, followed by her sisters with two sets of {% glossary Feather Rain %}.
+Garuda and her sisters spawn - Garuda will use **Mistral Shriek** dealing heavy raidwide damage, followed by her sisters with two sets of {% glossary Feather Rain %}.
 This is very high damage output and healers will need to spend heavily to ensure the party survives.
-Party stay stacked together and dodge {% glossary Feather Rain %} by moving counter-clockwise around the boss.
+The party should stay stacked together and dodge {% glossary Feather Rain %} by moving counter-clockwise around the boss.
 Being careful to avoid the tanks side of the boss.

 Ultima will teleport to the north side of the arena.
-Stack tight on the SW side of where it will appear to prepare for Ultimate Annihilation.
+Facing Ultima, stack tight on the SW side (his right foot) in preparation for **Ultimate Annihilation**.

 ## Phase 5.2: Annihilation
-Ultima will teleport to the North side of the arena.

 Stack up tight on the SW side of boss.
 For the most part, you will be dodging mechanics around the outside of its hitbox for this phase.

 Phase starts with a series of {% glossary Weight of the Land %}.
-Party stacks together and dodges Right.
+Party stacks together and dodges right, left, then separate depending on your role.
 Garuda will also cast eye of the storm on the edges of the arena, and tether a random player at this time.
 This will need to be taken away by one of your players with a Thermal Low stack.
 This will generally be your Phys Ranged.

-Party Dodges back to the left for {% glossary Weight of the Land %}, The dps with Thermal Low will take the tether South.

 {: .warning}
 Guide is not yet completed, apologies.
 Please refer to the Toolboxes for the remaining phases.